Land Rover Wolf: Civilian usage

+UK

-A fleet of Wolf-specification Defender 110 Hard Top models were built for the proposed Land Rover TransGlobal expedition in 1998.
-These vehicles were essentially arctic-prepared military models (with 24-volt electrics, convoy lighting, military-spec air intakes, internal insulation and the standard Wolf chassis and suspension upgrades) combined with expedition gear such as winches, a roof rack, roof-mounted tent, roll cage etc. A hydraulic power take-off system was also fitted, intended for powering the vehicles across the Bering Strait on catamaran rafts.
+A fleet of Wolf-specification Defender 110 hard-top models were built for the proposed Land Rover TransGlobal expedition in 1998.
+These vehicles were essentially arctic-prepared military models (with 24-volt electrics, convoy lighting, military-spec air intakes, internal insulation, and the standard Wolf chassis and suspension upgrades), combined with expedition gear, such as winches, a roof rack, roof-mounted tent, roll cage, etc. A hydraulic power take-off system was also fitted, intended for powering the vehicles across the Bering Strait on catamaran rafts.

 The expedition was cancelled only days before the planned departure date, and most of the fleet were auctioned off to the general public.
-These distinctive vehicles (as well as their high level of equipment, they are painted in the TransGlobal's gold livery) are desirable expedition vehicles, and several have been used on long-range trips by private owners including Land Rover's own Fifty 50 challenge and the Lone Wolf Transglobal Expedition.
+These distinctive vehicles (as well as their high level of equipment, they are painted in the TransGlobal's gold livery) are desirable expedition vehicles, and several have been used on long-range trips by private owners, including Land Rover's own Fifty 50 challenge, and the Lone Wolf Transglobal Expedition.

 Small numbers of ex-military Wolfs have also entered the civilian market.
 These are usually examples that were crash-damaged in military service and auctioned off, to be rebuilt by their new owners.

+Germany

 In 2003, the German government placed an order for a fleet of Land Rover Wolf vehicles for security and law enforcement forces.
-The fleet consisted of high capacity pick-ups, vans and station wagons.
-All fleet vehicles were ordered in Bonatti Grey with white roofs (last batch vehicles had grey roofs) and the electrical systems were kept to a minimum with all luxury items such as electric windows, heated seats, radar detector omitted for simplicity.
-Vehicles were supplied as a mixture of 12 and 24 volt FFR variants, their powerplants being either the standard Td5 turbodiesel engine, or some 3 Litre BMW units.
-The contract was cancelled in late 2004 after the German government opted for one with Mercedes Benz who supplied their G-Class "Gelandewagen" in various forms, and a small number of these last batch vehicles were imported and immediately sold-off to the private market.
+The fleet consisted of high capacity pick-ups, vans, and station wagons.
+All fleet vehicles were ordered in Bonatti Grey with white roofs (last batch vehicles had grey roofs), and the electrical systems were kept to a minimum with all luxury items such as electric windows, heated seats, radar detector omitted for simplicity.
+Vehicles were supplied as a mixture of 12 and 24 volt FFR variants, their powerplants being either the standard Td5 turbodiesel engine, or some 3 litre BMW units.
+The contract was cancelled in late 2004 after the German government opted for one with Mercedes Benz who supplied their G-Class (the military version is also called 'Wolf') in various forms, and a small number of these last batch vehicles were imported and immediately sold-off to the private market.